 Clifton Chenier Biography (Wikipedia)

 Clifton Chenier (June 25, 1925 – December 12, 1987), a Louisiana French-speaking native of Opelousas, Louisiana, was an eminent performer and recording artist of Zydeco, which arose from Cajun and Creole music, with R&B, jazz, and blues influences.
 He played the accordion and won a Grammy Award in 1983.
-In 1984 he was honored as a National Heritage Fellow.
+He was a recipient of a 1984 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.
 He was inducted posthumously into the Blues Hall of Fame in 1989, and the Louisiana Music Hall of Fame in 2011.
-In 2014, he was a Grammy recipient of the Lifetime Achievement Award.
+In 2014, he was a recipient of the Grammy Lifetime Achievement Award.

 Clifton Chenier Tracks